haloship/ground-control/README.md

 # Ground Control
-Repository to host the core code for the avionics systems
+Repository to host ground-software to receive incoming flight data and Dahboard code to visualise incoming data, and